Menditect/documentation/docs/definitions/test-case.md

 ## Definition

-A test case is a collection of test steps that are assembled to test some specific aspect of system behaviour.
-A test case is part of a test suite.
+A test case is a collection of [Test Steps](test-step) that are assembled to test some specific aspect of system behaviour.
+A test case is part of a [Test Suite](test-suite).
-A test case is always executed on a test application and by an execution user.
-The name of the execution user must exactly match an existing, active and not blocked local user in the application environment that is tested.
+A test case is always executed on a [Test Application](test-application) and by an execution user.
+The name of the execution user must exactly match an existing, active and not blocked local user in the [Application environment](application-environment) that is tested.

 ## Properties
 | Name | Description |